colinrramsay/dra-analytics-app2/server/rdapy/docs/_pages/scoring.md

 `{"election": {"E_16-20_COMP": {"dem_by_district": [...] ...} ...}`.

-The first item in each list is a state-level aggregate, and the rest are district-level aggregates for districts 1 to N.
+The first item in each list of values is a state-level aggregate, and the rest are district-level aggregates for districts 1 to N.

-You can see an example in `testdata/examples/NC_congress_aggs.100.v4.jsonl`.
+You can see an example in `testdata/examples/NC_congress_aggs.100.jsonl`.

 There are some helper scripts to convert [alternative formats]({{ '/formats' | prepend: site.baseurl }}) into the tagged format that can be ingested by the `aggregate.py` script.